 Uninterrupted Play Time

 Research shows child-directed, unstructured play supports a child's social, emotional and cognitive development.
 Free play is important because it is the way children have been wired to learn.
 In order for children to reach a higher level of thinking they need at least 90 minutes of continual play to fully engage critical thinking skills.
-Because teachers have thoughtfully and carefully selected all materials for the classroom wherever a child plays there are opportunities to learn.
-The children may choose from block building, dress-up play, art, science, writing, literacy, sensory, manipulatives and music learning areas in the classrooms.
+Because teachers have thoughtfully and carefully selected all materials for the classroom, wherever a child plays there are opportunities to learn.
+Children may choose from block building, dress-up play, art, science, writing, literacy, sensory, manipulatives and music learning areas in the classrooms.

 Teachers use this time to facilitate the children’s learning as well as observe, document and assess developmental learning.
 Teachers use these observations to plan future activities and to select additional materials to extend learning.

 The beautiful grounds of The Pembroke Hill School offer early childhood children a number of places to play, explore and learn about the natural world.
 There are three classic playgrounds (the early childhood playground, sand playground and kindergarten playground) providing spaces for climbing, sliding, riding, swinging and digging.
 The courtyard, field hockey fields and Founders Hall hill are additional areas where children love to run, look for bugs, play with balls and scarves, or joyfully roll down the hill.
 Preschool, prekindergarten and second semester early years children also visit Loose Park with the Rose Garden, duck pond and many treed and open areas.

 Small group time facilitates the development of cooperative and collaborative skills as well as supporting language development.
 Children work in small groups for art studio and project work.